Dustin Martin: Early life and junior football

-His parents separated when he was 14 and Martin moved to Sydney with his father, leaving school at Castlemaine High School after Year 9 and taking up full-time work.
+His parents separated when he was 14 and Martin moved to Sydney with his father, leaving school at Castlemaine Secondary College after Year 9 and taking up full-time work.
 He worked various roles at his father's transport business including as a forklift driver while also assisting his father's girlfriend's sports apparel business.
 In total he worked regular twelve hour days, later saying he hated "working long days" in what was "not a very good job."

 While in Sydney he continued to play football, starting off with the Ingleburn Magpies Junior Australian Football Club's under 16 side.
-He stayed for just four matches however, dominating so comprehensively he was moved to the Campbelltown Football Club's under 18's team despite being aged only 15.
+He stayed for just four matches however, dominating so comprehensively he was moved to the Campbelltown Football Club's under 18s team despite being aged only 15.
 He even played for the club's senior team on one occasion that year.
 At this time he enquired about joining the Sydney Swans junior academy, but found himself ineligible due to having not lived in Sydney for the required minimum three years.